Cogru/collaboration-server-protocol/README.md

 ## 🔧 Development

+This section describes how to make the website up and running.

 You will need the following tools before setting up the project environment.

 - [Node.js][]
 - [Hugo][]
 - [Go][]

-This section describes how to make the website up and running.
+Input these commands to set up the project.

 ```sh
 # Clone this repostiory